fmalina/revisions-blocl/activism/debtgeneration.md

 of the market, where nothing is valued but profit.

 In my opinion democracy – when you have it – is about peaceful voting.
-When you don’t have it, or when you are in danger of having it hollowed out so that what remains severs only the rich and powerful, then it is time for standing up and confronting those who would deny you.
+When you don't have it, or when you are in danger of having it hollowed out so that what remains severs only the rich and powerful, then it is time for standing up and confronting those who would deny you.
 That time is now.
 Our political leaders, if we let them, will deliver us to the killing fields.
 A different leadership